-From where am coming from, have got access to computer with little RAM and power to hold the heavy things I will be putting on it which is virtual box alongside Kali Linux.
+From where i am coming from, have got access to computer with little RAM and CPU to hold the heavy things I will be putting on the virtual box alongside Kali Linux.

 Well I got it installed because I had no options of accessing a Linux environment back then when I started out.

 So my computer became so slow 😂, It takes so much time to load up Kali, even after opening it up, I have to click on terminal and chill before it will pop up, I will say it wasn't so easy.

 Upon discovering I could set up a running Ubuntu OS in VPS, that's when i stopped using Kali Linux, this doesn't mean Kali Linux isn't good.

 So today i will be guiding you on how to set up your own Ubuntu OS on VPS for Pentesting activities and Offensive Security.